Haidra-Org/AI-Horde-Worker/README.md

 Start your worker, depending on which type your want.

-* If you want to generate Stable Diffusion images for others, run `horde-bridge`.
+* If you want to generate Stable Diffusion images, run `horde-bridge`.

     **Warning:** This requires a powerful GPU.
 You will need a GPU with at least 6G VRAM.

-* If you want to interrogate images for other, run `horde-interrogation_bridge`.
-This worker is very lightweight and you can even run it with just CPU (but you'll have to adjust which forms you serve)
+* If you want to alchemize images (image interrogation or post-processing), run `horde-alchemist-bridge`.
+This worker is very lightweight and you can even run it with fairly low-powered GPUs

-    **Warning:** This currently the interrogation worker will download images directly from the internet, as if you're visiting a webpage.
+    **Warning:** Currently the alchemist will download images directly from the internet, as if you're visiting a webpage.
 If this is a concern to you, do not run this worker type.
 We are working on setting up a proxy to avoid that.

+* If you want to generate text, run `horde-scribe-bridge`.
+This VRAM required will vary with the size of the model you will load.

+    **Warning:** This requires that you download, set up and run a [KoboldAI Client](https://koboldai.org) with the model that you want to server, already loaded in it.

-Remember that worker names have to be different between Stable Diffusion worker and Interrogation worker.
+Remember that worker names have to be different between worker types.
 If you want to start a different type of worker in the same install directory, ensure a new name by using the `--name` command line argument.

 ## Running with multiple GPUs